anhinga/JuliaCon2021-poster/README.md

 # Multiplying monochrome images as matrices: A*B and softmax

-# (Materials related to my virtual poster at JuliaCon 2021)
+Materials related to my virtual poster at JuliaCon 2021: https://pretalx.com/juliacon2021/talk/BXEZAQ/

+---

 I obtained images like